 "I don't know.
 I thought he would be something... more."
 Merlin had whispered back, which had brought a confused feeling to Arthur.
 Even after many attempts to persuade him, Balinor had resisted.

 "Gaius spoke of the nobility of Dragonlords, clearly he was wrong."

 And at last, here they are, looking back on Balinor's cave.

 Arthur wonders what has gotten into Merlin.
 Ever since they have left the cave, he has stayed quiet.
-Arthur tries to tease him by calling him his usual nicknames, and pocking him with a stick.
-But nothing works.
+Arthur tries to tease him by calling him his usual nicknames, and poking him with a stick.
+But his vitriolic outbursts have no effect on Merlin.
 He even tries to compliment Merlin and tells him that he may not be a fool after all, but Merlin replies nonchalantly.
 "Yeah, I feel the same.
 Now that I realize you're not as arrogant as you sound."

 He really wonders what has gotten into him.
 Even his insults have lost their patronizing sound, and that's saying something.
 He wants to be able to read Merlin's mind, to know what is wrong, but he knows how impossible this is.